 Keen larderites will know that you can pickle practically anything really.
 From onions to carrots, plums to walnuts, and all manner of goodies in between.
 Pickled turnips are mouth puckeringly tart, but make a nice addition to your pickly pantry and go well with robust flavours.

-The addition of a little piece of beetroot in the jar at the begining of the process lends a wee touch of magic, turning the pickled turnips from pale and somewhat uninteresting, to a very pretty blushing bright pink with far more dish desirability!
+The addition of a little piece of beetroot in the jar at the beginning of the process lends a wee touch of magic, turning the pickled turnips from pale and somewhat uninteresting, to a very pretty blushing bright pink with far more dish desirability!

 You’ll need 250g/9 oz fresh turnip for this.
 Carefully remove the thick skin and chop the flesh into cubes about 1cm in size.

 You will also require a clove of garlic, 1 tablespoon of chopped beetroot, 200ml/7 fl oz white wine vinegar and 1 tablespoon of salt.

 Simply pack all ingredients into a wide mouthed jar (Kilners good for this) and sit it on the windowsill for a week.
 It will start off pale and creamy coloured but within a day will start blushing and going pink.
 By the end of the week it will be a really pretty colour and nicely pickled!